-Image showing Windows + R key
+Image showing Windows + R key in red

-STEP 3: Press Windows + R key to open 'Run' dialog.
+STEP 1: Press Windows + R key to open 'Run' dialog.

 Posted by Patrick Johnson